getgrav/grav-learn/pages/02.content/07.media/docs.md

 ![Retina Image](retina.jpg?derivatives=[360,720,1200])
 ```

-This will generate downsizes versions of the `retina.jpg` image in three widths: 360, 720 and 1200px.
+This will generate downsized versions of the `retina.jpg` image in three widths: 360, 720 and 1200px.

 ## Metafiles